dojo/examples/hnpwa/README.md

 ### [Demo](https://dojo-2-hnpwa-d668d.firebaseapp.com/)

-This codebase was created to demonstrate an application built with Dojo 2.
+This codebase was created to demonstrate an application built with Dojo.

  * **Build Time Rendering**: Uses the `.dojorc` to configure static html and critical CSS injection at build time.
  * **Progress Web Application**: Uses the `.dojorc` to configure PWA capabilities such as manifests and service workers.